 Undergraduate Organizational Leadership

-The Organizational Behavior and Leadership program (OBL) is intended for professionals who want to contribute to their organization’s success by improving the well-being of its most important asset: its people.
+The Organizational Behavior and Leadership program (OBL) is intended for change leaders who want to contribute to their organization’s success by improving the well-being of its most important asset: its people.
 The program prepares you for responsible leadership and managerial roles in a variety of organizational settings.
 You'll develop the conceptual and problem-solving skills that an effective leader needs to identify how behaviors and attitudes can be improved through recruitment practices, training programs and implementation of feedback systems.
 Completing this program will equip you with the skills, knowledge and values needed to advance your career and thrive in complex organizational management teams.

 The flexible format of the Edgewood College OBL program allows you to balance work, home and school.

 Are you a former College Completion student?
 Contact Juan Cruz for assistance.

 Want to learn more?
 Attend an Info Session to hear about the program structure, including curricular highlights, admission requirements, tuition, and more.
 Faculty and staff members will be on hand to answer your questions.